willymcallister/willymcallister.github.io/_articles/whats-with-the-name.md

 ---
-layout: page
+layout: article
 title: What's with the name?
 author: Willy McAllister
 comments: true
 ---

-Spinning Numbers refers to a type of number engineers use to represent signals.
+The name Spinning Numbers refers to a type of number engineers use to represent signals.
 Numbers that spin!

 <p>
 <div id="spin-d3"></div>